What is the AI and News Open Challenge?

 What parts of my budget will you fund?

 We’ll pay for what it takes to design, develop and implement the project, as well as marketing and travel.
-We don’t fund universities’ overhead costs or administrative fees.
+We will fund universities’ overhead costs and/or general & administrative fees up to 10% of the grant amount.

 When will I know if I will receive funding?